momentohq/public-dev-docs/docs/topics/patterns/token_id_webhook.md

 # Leverage Momento Topics, webhooks, and tokens in your event-driven architectures

-With Momento [Topics](../index.md), you can subscribe to messages on a topic and publish messages to a new topic.
-[Webhooks](../webhooks/overview.mdx) serve as HTTP callbacks triggered in response to messages published to these topics, acting as stateless consumers.
+With [Momento Topics](../index.md), you can subscribe to messages on a topic and publish messages to a different topic.
+[Webhooks](../webhooks/overview) serve as HTTP callbacks triggered in response to messages published to these topics, acting as stateless consumers.
 [Tokens](../../cache/develop/authentication/tokens.md) are designed to provide short-lived session tokens for users and services interacting with a system.
 By embedding unique identifiers (`token_id`) in each token, they ensure secure and traceable access to resources.

 The key here is that you can use Topics to facilitate real-time communication between users by granting them short-lived tokens.
 These tokens can be embedded with user information (`token_id`), which, when messages are published, can be leveraged to access shared resources like Momento caches via webhook callbacks.
 For instance, you can personalize user experiences by accessing their information stored in a Momento cache by identifying the user through the `token_id`.
 Embedding information provides two significant advantages:
 - It enhances security and prevents a user from spoofing their identity.